Glucose-insulin mathematical model for the combined effect of medications and life style of Type 2 diabetic patients: Conclusion and Future Work

 \section{Conclusion and Future Work}

 The proposed model is shown to be able to be used with multiple glucose meal sizes, different metformin doses, physical activity, insuling injections, and stress.
-The model, however, still neeed to be confirmed with real patients data.
-Moreover, real patients data can be used to estimate joint probability distribution to model a population of T2D patients.
+The model, however, need to be confirmed with real patients data.
+Moreover, real patient data can be used to estimate joint probability distribution to model a population of T2D patients.